An Original Ballantine Adult Fantasy: The Children of Llyr by Evangeline Walton

 [Click the images for Adult Fantasy versions.]

-Carter published other novels and collections rescued from the fantasy pulps (or from obscure publishers) — books by Pratt, Clark Ashton Smith, H. P. Lovecraft, L. Sprague de Camp, Hannes Bok, and Poul Anderson, for example; and he also published novels and collections that had first appeared in non-genre sources, in the late 19th or early 20th centuries — writers like Dunsany, H. Rider Haggard, William Morris, William Hope Hodgson, James Branch Cabell, George MacDonald, and E. R. Eddison.
-He also edited some anthologies of fantastical tales, with similar provenance.
+Ballantine published other novels and collections rescued from the fantasy pulps (or from obscure publishers) — books by Pratt, Clark Ashton Smith, H. P. Lovecraft, L. Sprague de Camp, Hannes Bok, and Poul Anderson, for example; and he also published novels and collections that had first appeared in non-genre sources, in the late 19th or early 20th centuries — writers like Dunsany, H. Rider Haggard, William Morris, William Hope Hodgson, James Branch Cabell, George MacDonald, and E. R. Eddison.
+They also included some anthologies edited by Carter, of fantastical tales with similar provenance.

 ![]() |